-It takes time to build a gender lens across asset classes, and we are partnering with investors and donors who are motivated to pilot and experiment with innovative financial structures in LAC.
+We know that it takes time to introduce this new lens across asset classes and we are thus partnering with different investors and donors who are motivated to pilot and experiment with innovative financial structures in LAC.

 Undoubtedly there is a lot of work to do.
 There is still a significant financing gap among women entrepreneurs in the region.
-Existing cultural practices and norms often restrict women's advancement in the workplace, and most products and services that women access continue to be designed by men and for men.
+Practices and cultural norms often restrict women's advancement in the workplace and most of the products and services available to them continue to be designed by and for men.

-We hope this paper offers the reader insights into the market opportunity that gender lens investing presents in LAC and inspires a sense of urgency to deepen the work being implemented.
+We hope this paper offers the reader information regarding the business opportunity that gender lens investing presents in LAC and inspires a sense of urgency to deepen the work that is beginning to be developed.
 This is only the beginning.
-We hope you'll join us!
+We hope you will join us!